 Step 5.
 Cut Out windows

-Here’s where a varsity woodworker would have a better technique.
-But I’m still solidly on the Club team so here’s what I did.
+Here’s where a Varsity woodworker would have a better technique.
+But I’m still solidly on the J.V. team so here’s what I did.
 I grabbed a drill bit that was large enough to fit my jigsaw blade.
 Then I drilled holes in opposite corners of each window so my jig saw would have a point of entry.
-(I wasn’t paying attention and drilled 4 corners below, but for all the other windows, you only need to do opposite corners.)
+(I wasn’t paying attention and drilled 4 corners below, but for all the other windows, you only need to do the two opposite corners.)

 Obviously I didn’t clean up the windows perfectly, but I did spend a bit of time with sandpaper and a file to smooth out the edges and the corners.
 I’m calling them rustic windows.
 In hindsight, I should have drilled my two holes slightly inside each corner so that I could have a sharper angle at each corner.

 Step 7.
 Assemble the Centerpiece (not shown)

 Using my kreg jig, I made pocket holes in either end of the long boards, I assembled the centerpiece using 1 1/4 kreg screws.